 The application must include:

-- Copy of plan detailing the proposed works (to scale).
+- A copy of the plan detailing the proposed works to scale.

-- Recent copy of the certificate of title (less than 3 months).
+- Attached a copy of the record of title, less than 3 months old.

 Step 2: Decision Supplied